$5$-list-coloring toroidal $6$-regular triangulations in linear time: Introduction

-Dvo\v{r}\'{a}k and Kawarabayashi \cite{DvorakKawarabayashi2013} have shown that there exists a polynomial time algorithm for \(5\)-list coloring graphs embedded on a fixed surface.
+Dvo\v{r}\'{a}k and Kawarabayashi \cite{DvorakKawarabayashi2013} have shown that for \(\ListAsgn{L}\)-coloring a graphs embedded on a fixed surface \(\Sigma\), where \(\ListAsgn{L}\) is a \(5\)-list assignment, there exists a \(O(\card{V(G)}^{O(g(\Sigma)+1)})\)-time algorithm, where \(g(\Sigma)\) is the genus of the surface \(\Sigma\).
 Postle and Thomas~\cite{PostleThomas2018} have proved that for any surface \(\Sigma\) and every \(k \in \Set{3, 4, 5}\) there exists a linear time algorithm for determining whether or not an input graph \(G\) embedded in \(\Sigma\) and having girth at least \(8 - k\) is \(k\)-choosable.
 In particular, when \(\Sigma = S_{1}\) and \(k = 5\), this implies that there is a linear time algorithm for determining whether or not any of the \(6\)-regular triangulations under consideration in this paper are \(5\)-choosable.
 This work was later extended by Postle in~\cite{Postle2019}, wherein he showed that for each fixed surface \(\Sigma\) there exists a linear time algorithm to find a \(k\)-list coloring of a graph \(G\) with girth at least \(8 - k\) for \(k \in \{3, 4, 5\}\).
 Again, when \(\Sigma = S_{1}\) and \(k = 5\), this says that there is a linear time algorithm to find a \(5\)-list coloring of a \(6\)-regular triangulation on the torus.

 Our results in this paper are stronger than those mentioned above for the class of \(6\)-regular toroidal triangulations.
 Firstly, the high degree of the polynomial time algorithm in~\cite{DvorakKawarabayashi2013} makes it impractical to implement, though the authors suggest that it should likely be possible to reduce the bound enough to make the algorithm practical at least for planar graphs.
 Secondly, the linear time algorithm in~\cite{PostleThomas2018} is contingent upon an enumeration of the \defining{\(6\)-list critical} graphs on the torus.
 Indeed, the authors show that there are only finitely many \(6\)-list critical graphs on the torus, but a full list of these graphs is not explicitly known, and their bound on the maximum number of vertices any \(6\)-list critical graph on the torus can have is far too large to be amenable to a straightforward enumerative check.\footnote{It is worth contrasting this with the corresponding colorability problem: while Thomassen~\cite{Thomassen1997} has shown that for every fixed surface there are only finitely many \defining{\(6\)-critical} graphs that embed on that surface, explicit lists of these \(6\)-critical graphs are known only for the projective plane~\cite{AlbertsonHutchinson1979}, the torus~\cite{Thomassen1994a} and the Klein bottle~\cite{ChenettePostleEtAl2012,KawarabayashiKralEtAl2009}.} Also, their linear time algorithm does not specify an \(\ListAsgn{L}\)-coloring in the case when the graph is \(\ListAsgn{L}\)-choosable for a given list assignment \(\ListAsgn{L}\).
 Thirdly, the linear time algorithm in~\cite{Postle2019} first requires a brute-force computation of the list colorings for any such list assignment on graphs of ``small'' order.
 However, the bound on the sizes of these small graphs is far too large to be computationally feasible, which makes the algorithm itself of mostly theoretical interest, as noted in a recent work by Dvo\v{r}\'{a}k and Postle~\cite{DvorakPostle2022}.